What Is Ray Tracing And Is It Worth It For Gaming?

 Should You Turn On Ray Tracing?

-If you have a considerably high-end or upper-mid-range GPU that has dedicated ray tracing features, then you can most likely turn on ray tracing and still enjoy satisfactory frame rates.
+If you have a substantially high-end or upper-mid-range GPU that has dedicated ray tracing features, then you can most likely turn on ray tracing and still enjoy sufficient frame rates.
 However, there are a few caveats, namely: